-Salt dough is quickly becoming a craft supply staple for us and this salt dough handprint Valentine’s Day craft is a new favorite!
+Salt dough is quickly becoming a craft supply staple for us and this salt dough handprint craft is a new favorite!
 I wanted a keepsake craft for grandparents that I could make with my own kids.
-It is perfect for a preschool Valentine craft or in a primary classroom especially loved that the salt dough is edible (although I wouldn’t recommend trying it!), so I was able to make this with my one year old daughter without fear of her eating it.
+It is perfect for a preschool Valentine or Mother’s Day craft or in a primary classroom especially loved that the salt dough is edible (although I wouldn’t recommend trying it!), so I was able to make this with my one year old daughter without fear of her eating it.
 The best part is, the dough only takes a few minutes to make and the clean up was so easy!

 This recipe can be scaled up or down depending on the amount of salt dough you need.